 Brush his teeth regularly with a vet-recommended toothpaste in order to prevent bad breath and gum diseases.

-Trim nails one or two times a month.
+Trim nails with dog nail clippers one or two times a month.
 If you don’t know how to trim a dog’s nails, ask a professional for trimming your dog’s nails.

 Check his ears every week and clean with a cotton ball.
 Be careful when inserting anything into the ear canal.
 It is better to just clean the outer side of the ear.